cloudmesh-community/fa18-516-22/project-report/report.md

 ### Create S3 Storage

-In order to store analytical data and to backup my Jupyter notebooks I created to S3 buckets using the following commands:
+In order to store analytical data and to backup our Jupyter notebooks We created two S3 buckets using the following commands:

 ```bash
 $ aws s3 mb s3://e516-analytical-datasets --region us-east-2